 Multimodal communication allows you to take advantage of various communication channels in a single interaction, i.e. switching mid-call from Voice into Web IVR and then back to Voice.

-In this document, only the Voice IVR channel is covered.
+In this document, Voice IVR, voice bots and chat bots are covered.

 Standard Use Cases

 This document focuses on three SMART uses cases for the inbound voice channel: